boinx/BXMediaBrowserDemoApp/README.md

 # BXMediaBrowserDemoApp

 This macOS demo application shows how to integrate the BXMediaBrowser Swift package into your own app.
+BXMediaBrowser is a modern successor to the popular (but aging) iMediaBrowser framework.

-This this package you can browser media files of several types (Images, Video, Audio) from various sources.
+With this package you can browse media files of several types (image, video, audio) from various sources.
 Since this is still a work in progress, not everything is implemented yet.
 The following sources are available at the moment:

 - Finder Folders
 - Unsplash.com